The Purpose of ShameBy Dr. Margaret Paul

 You will heal from your shame when:

-- You are willing to accept that others' feelings and behavior have nothing to do with you.
+You are willing to accept that others' feelings and behavior have nothing to do with you.
 When you accept that others have free will to be open or closed, loving or unloving - that you are not the cause of their feelings and behavior and you no longer take others' behavior personally - you will have no need to control it.
-When you let go of your need to control others and instead move into compassion for others, you will let go of your false beliefs about yourself that cause the feeling of shame.
+When you let go of your need to control others and instead open to compassion for yourself and others, you will let go of your false beliefs about yourself that cause the feeling of shame.

 - You are willing to feel your authentic feelings rather than cover them up with anger or shame.
 When you learn to nurture yourself by being present with caring and compassion for your own existential feelings, you will no longer have a need to protect against these feelings with blame or shame.